 Thoracic Spine Anatomy

-Physical Therapy in St. Louis West County for Upper Back and Neck
+Physical Therapy in St. Louis West County for Mid Back

-Welcome to Judice Sports & Rehab’s patient resource about Thoracic Spine Anatomy.
+Welcome to Judice Sports & Rehab’s patient resource about Thoracic Spine problems.

 The section of the spine found in the upper back is called the thoracic spine.
 It goes from the base of the neck to the bottom of the rib cage.
 Knowing the main parts of the thoracic spine and how these parts work is important as you learn to care for your back problem.